-Cold War Patriots event pays tribute to workers sickened by radiation
+Cold War Patriots event pays tribute to sick workers

 October 28, 2019